Volunteer in Philippines

 Typhoon Haiyan Relief

-We are getting a lot of enquiries regarding volunteering to help in the Philippines since typhoon Haiyan.
+Keen to help in the Philippines since the devestation of typhoon Haiyan.
 You can either donate to an internationally recognised organisation like the Disasters Emergency Committee who are providing much needed help on the ground with experienced staff or apply to join a group building, construction and relief program.
 A lot of the organisations we work put a lot of their programs on hold since the disaster but are now focusing on recruiting new people.

 We work with some international volunteer sending agencies like Projects-Abroad who are currently offering placements including improving educational institutions and community building / renovation, you can view this placement and apply above.
 Please do not just book a flight to the Philippines and expect to be able to travel to affected areas and be able to make a difference, this might do more harm than good.
 The area of the country hit by typhoon Haiyan is really devestated and it is best to leave the main relief efforts to well established organisations and experienced skilled staff.